Create and manage database inputs

 - Update the SQL query that includes a ? symbol and order by clause for the checkpoint value.
 The question mark (?) as the checkpoint placeholder and an order by clause.
 Every time you run the input, DB Connect replaces the question mark with the latest checkpoint value .

-- From DB Connect 3.9.0 and higher, Splunk stores the rising column checkpoints of the input in the Splunk KV Store in the collection
+- From DB Connect 3.10.0 and later, the rising column checkpoints of the input are stored in the Splunk KV Store in the collection

 dbx_db_input.
 For each input DB Connect creates a separate entry in the collection.